DigiCert completes purchase of QuoVadis, expands European presence and TLS, PKI offerings

 - Qualified electronic signatures and seals, including software and cloud signing options

-QuoVadis' trustcentre operations are compliant with international standards and have received numerous accreditations including WebTrust, ISO and country-specific approvals.
+QuoVadis' trustcenter operations are compliant with international standards and have received numerous accreditations including WebTrust, ISO and country-specific approvals.

 Additionally, through QuoVadis, DigiCert will become a leader in data integrity management for electronic records, digital signature technology for banking and e-invoicing applications, as well as remote digital signature solutions to enable signatures from any device.
-QuoVadis' PrimoSign and other signing platforms implement roaming digital signatures in a cost-effective and highly scalable way for organisations of all sizes, from small organisations to the enterprise.
+QuoVadis' PrimoSign and other signing platforms implement roaming digital signatures in a cost-effective and highly scalable way for organizations of all sizes, from small organizations to the enterprise.

 DigiCert is also leading its market with quantum-resistant encryption technology development in partnership with ISARA and Gemalto.
 Recently, DigiCert announced its commitment to strengthen the security of blockchain-based platforms and other identity initiatives.
 DigiCert and QuoVadis are longstanding members of the CA/Browser Forum and are active in the Cloud Signature Consortium.